nevillco/nevillco.github.io/_posts/2023-07-07-the-first-macro-in-all-of-my-Swift-projects.md

 Last month, WWDC 2023 came packed with exciting new developments for the iOS community, as it always does.
 Every year, one of the most anticipated talks for me is [What’s new in Swift](https://developer.apple.com/videos/play/wwdc2023/10164/), because beyond writing iOS apps, I like to [leverage Swift for server-side projects too](https://vapor.codes).

 With this WWDC comes Swift 5.9, and I'd describe the set of changes overall as somewhat low-level and nontrivial to grasp.
 I don't anticipate using the ownership APIs or C++ interoperability, and while I'm sure I'll discover a use case for type parameter packs, there is a lot of new syntax to process.
 Macros are definitely nontrivial to grasp as well, but the value proposition to developers is pretty clear - **extend the compiler in useful ways that previously required custom tooling for code generation**.
 Historically, when iOS developers have found repetitive boilerplate that existing tools can’t help with automating, [Sourcery](https://github.com/krzysztofzablocki/Sourcery) had been the best tool for the job.
-Both Sourcery and the new Macro system fundamentally work by allowing you to examine your code as an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) and output some new Swift code to compile alongside your manually-written code.
+Both Sourcery and the new Macro system fundamentally work by allowing you to examine your code as an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) and output some new Swift code to be compiled.
 Even as the Swift compiler improves, there are still a bunch of common use cases for such a tool:
 * Custom Equatable, Hashable and Codable implementations
 * Generating mocks for type declarations
 * Mapping user preferences in User Defaults to a UIKit/SwiftUI form

 If you want to learn more about macros, their benefits, and how they work, you should watch the WWDC session [Expand on Swift macros](https://developer.apple.com/videos/play/wwdc2023/10167) first, and then [Write Swift macros](https://developer.apple.com/videos/play/wwdc2023/10166/).

-There’s one mainstay use case in most of my projects, and to explain why I find it so common, I need to back up and talk about a stylistic discussion that also occurs a lot in Swift projects.
+There’s one mainstay use case in most of my projects, and to explain why I find it useful, I need to back up and talk about a stylistic discussion that also occurs a lot in Swift projects.

 ## You Might Not Want an Enum

 The situation I want to examine is when a Swift project has a **data type with a bunch of preset values**.
-That’s (intentionally) a pretty vague description, and it can include:
+That’s (intentionally) a pretty vague description, and examples include:
 * The set of all HTTP methods: GET, PUT, POST, DELETE, and so on.
 * Possible roles for users on a platform: Admin, Moderator, User, Guest, etc.
 * Models of non-player characters in a video game.
 * A client-side list of supported countries and their flags.
 * A set of themes for users to customize their UI.

-The list of scenarios fitting this criteria is quite long, and the related style discussion that comes up is: **should the data type be a struct or an enum**?
-Both of the following definitions have the same callsite and usage semantics.
+The list of applicable examples is quite long, and the related style discussion that comes up is: **should the data type be a struct or an enum**?
+Both of the following definitions have the same callsite and the same usage semantics.
 ```swift
 enum AppTheme {
   // …